 Launch a kayak at Silvercreek

-Located about 1.5 kilometers from the mouth of the river is Silvercreek which has a dedicated launching point.
+Located about 1.5 kilometres from the mouth of the river is Silvercreek which has a dedicated launching point.
 It is a beautiful spot to explore with lots of Pelicans on the water.
 Marvel at the sheer size of them as they fly over you.

 Hire a boat